SystemsApproach/private5g/cloud.rst

 each component in the system is the central challenge, which we address in Chapter 4.

-2.4.3 Runtime Control
+6.2.3 Runtime Control
 ~~~~~~~~~~~~~~~~~~~~~

 Once deployed and running, Runtime Control provides a programmatic API
 that can be used by various stakeholders to manage whatever abstract
-service(s) the system offers (e.g., 5G connectivity in the case of
+service(s) the system offers, such as 5G connectivity.
+As shown in
-Aether).
-As shown in :numref:`Figure %s <fig-control>`, Runtime
+:numref:`Figure %s <fig-control>`, Runtime Control partially addresses
-Control partially addresses the “management silo” issue raised in
+the “management silo” issue raised in Chapter 1, so users do not need
-Chapter 1, so users do not need to know that connectivity potentially
+to know that connectivity potentially spans four different components,
-spans four different components, or how to control/configure each of
+or how to control/configure each of them individually.
+(Or, as in the
-them individually.
-(Or, as in the case of the Mobile Core, that
+case of the Mobile Core, that SD-Core is distributed across two
-SD-Core is distributed across two clouds, with the CP sub-part
+clouds, with the CP sub-part responsible for controlling the UP
-responsible for controlling the UP sub-part.)
-In the case of the
+sub-part.)
+In the case of the connectivity service, for example, users
-connectivity service, for example, users only care about being able to
+only care about being able to authorize devices and set QoS parameters
-authorize devices and set QoS parameters on an end-to-end basis.
+on an end-to-end basis.

 .. _fig-control:
 .. figure:: figures/ops/Slide8.png